CONSUMER MEDICINE INFORMATION

 you pass black (blood-stained) motions.

-Do not store PRABEZ or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car.
+Do not store PRABEZ, or any other medicine, in the bathroom or near a sink.
+Do not leave medicines in the car or on window

 What it looks like

-PRABEZ contains 10 mg or 20 mg of rabeprazole sodium as the active ingredient.
+Each PRABEZ tablet contains 10 mg or 20 mg of rabeprazole sodium as the active ingredient.

 Alphapharm Pty Limited